MontrealAI/agijobs-sovereign-labor-v0p1/hardhat/README.md

 ```

 **Enforce protections on GitHub**
-1. Settings → Branches → add rule for `main` (and any release branches).
+1. Settings → Branches → add rule for `main` (and integration branches like `develop`).
-2. Require pull request reviews (≥1 approval).
+2. Require pull request reviews (≥1 approval) and conversation resolution.
-3. Require status checks (`ci.yml`, `branch-checks.yml`, `security.yml`) and keep branches up to date.
+3. Require status checks (`ci.yml`, `branch-checks.yml`, `security.yml`) and enforce "Require branches to be up to date before merging".
-4. Disallow direct pushes and bypasses for administrators.
+4. Disallow direct pushes, force pushes, and allow no administrator bypasses.
-5. Mirror the rule for long-lived integration branches (`develop`, etc.) if applicable.
+5. Mirror the rule on release branches if they stay live for more than one sprint.

 Keep the three workflow badges green; every PR must satisfy them before merge.